Volleyball at the Summer Olympics

 Volleyball has been part of the Summer Olympics program for both men and women consistently since 1964.

-Brazil, the United States and the former Soviet Union are the only teams to win multiple gold medals at the men's tournament since its introduction.
-The remaining six editions of the Men's Olympic Volleyball Tournament were won each by a different country including Japan, Poland, Netherlands, Russia, France, and the defunct Yugoslavia.
+Brazil, France, the United States and the former Soviet Union are the only teams to win multiple gold medals at the men's tournament since its introduction.
+The remaining six editions of the Men's Olympic Volleyball Tournament were won each by a different country including Japan, Poland, Netherlands, Russia and the defunct Yugoslavia.

-Gold medals are less evenly distributed in women's volleyball than in men's; the fifteen editions of the Women's Olympic Volleyball Tournament were won by only six countries: Brazil, Cuba, China, Japan, the United States and the former Soviet Union.
+Gold medals are less evenly distributed in women's volleyball than in men's; the sixteen editions of the Women's Olympic Volleyball Tournament were won by seven countries: Brazil, Cuba, China, Japan, Italy, the United States and the former Soviet Union.

 History

 Origins

-The history of Olympic volleyball can be traced back to the 1924 Summer Olympics in Paris, where volleyball was played as part of an American sports demonstration event.
+The history of Olympic volleyball can be traced back to the 1924 Summer Olympics in Paris, where it was an unofficial demonstration event.
 Its addition to the Olympic program, however, was given only after World War II, with the foundation of the FIVB and of some of the continental confederations.
 In 1957, a special tournament was held during the 53rd IOC session in Sofia, Bulgaria, to support such request.
 The competition was a success, and the sport was officially introduced in 1964.
 The International Olympic Committee attempted to drop volleyball for the 1968 Olympics, but this was met with protest.

 The volleyball Olympic tournament was originally a simple competition, whose format paralleled the one still employed in the World Cup: all teams played against each other team and then were ranked by number of wins, set average and point average.
 One disadvantage of this round-robin system is that medal winners could be determined before the end of the games, making the audience lose interest in the outcome of the remaining matches.

 To cope with this situation, the competition was split into two phases: a "final round" was introduced, consisting of quarterfinals, semifinals and finals.
 Since its creation in 1972, this new system has become the standard for the volleyball Olympic tournament, and is usually referred to as the "Olympic format".

 The number of teams involved in the games has grown steadily since 1964.
 Since 1996, both men's and women's indoor events count 12 participant nations.
 Each of the five continental volleyball confederations has at least one affiliated national federation involved in the Olympic Games.